 - Describe in detail the process, including policies, procedures, purpose, and intended outcomes of the face-to-face encounter. - !
-Describe how enrollee consent is obtained. - !
-Address how the plan ensures that encounters occur within the first 12 months of enrollment and at least annually thereafter. - 2.
-For instances in which the SNP is providing the encounter, identify the staff (employed and/or contracted) qualified to conduct the face-to-face encounter. - Be sure to identify qualified staff. - !
-Specify how the face-to-face encounter will be conducted (e.g., mode).
+Address consent process for in-person and virtual encounters. - Address how the plan ensures that encounters occur within the first 12 months of enrollment and at least annually thereafter. - 2.
+For instances in which the SNP is providing the encounter, identify the staff (employed and/or contracted) qualified to conduct the face-to-face encounter. - Be sure to identify qualified staff. - Specify how the face-to-face encounter will be conducted (e.g., mode). - !
+Confirm that platforms are secure and maintain enrollee confidentiality.